thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/getreceivedbyaddress.md

 {% endhighlight %}

-Get the dash received for a particular address, only counting transactions with six or more confirmations (include InstantSend confirmations for locked InstantSend transactions):
+Get the dash received for a particular address, only counting transactions with six or more confirmations (include InstantSend locked transactions):

 {% highlight bash %}
 dash-cli -testnet getreceivedbyaddress yYoCWcjbykWsQJ7MVJrTMeQd8TZe5N4Q7g 6 true